Minimising hazardous household waste

-From the cleaning cupboard to the bathroom shelf, every home contains an extensive collection of chemicals and other substances that can be harmful to our health or hazardous to the environment.
+From the cleaning cupboard to the bathroom shelf, every home contains an extensive collection of harmful substances.

 The first starting point is to become more aware of the chemicals you use – do you really need all these different products for everyday cleaning and gardening chores?